darindimitroff/darin-siteleaf/work/proctest.md

 ![](/images/work/proctest/toggle.gif)

-Proctest is a industry-grade testing tool used by NATO and the US army, so the overall environment was pretty different compared to my experience dominated by early-stage and mid-stage startups.
+Proctest is an industry-grade testing tool used by NATO and the US army, so the overall environment was pretty different compared to my experience dominated by early-stage and mid-stage startups.
 The feedback loop was longer and we had to often take the safest, most beaten paths in terms of product decisions and technology used.

 ![](/images/work/proctest/wireframe.png)
 ![](/images/work/proctest/proctest4.jpg){: .big-image}
 ![](/images/work/proctest/proctest5.jpg){: .big-image}

-Over the course of multiple sprints and shipping cycles (together spanning over an year and a half), I lead a remote design team while establishing a design system.
+Over the course of multiple sprints and shipping cycles (together spanning over an year and a half), I led a remote design team while establishing a design system.
 I was also involved with some project management tasks like coordinating tasks between the design and development team and helping project managers with some more technical aspects of the project.

 <video width="100%" height="auto" controls="controls">
     <source src="/images/work/proctest/proctest1.mp4" type="video/mp4">